 By addressing land use and transportation together we can lower carbon emissions, improve public health, and create more vibrant and livable Wisconsin communities for everyone.

-This is the first post in a series highlighting the relationship between land use and transportation, keep an eye out for a deeper dive on common auto-centric ordinances and how they shape communities.
+This is the first post in a series highlighting the relationship between land use and transportation – the Transportation Connection – below is a full list of articles in the series.